Home > About Us

 Bill Bohnsack

-Currently residing in Darien, CT, Bill is an Island School Semester parent of Charlie S17.
-He serves as President of Oak Hill Advisors, a global alternative investment firm with headquarters in New York City where he has been a member of the senior team since 1993.
+Bill is an Island School parent of Charlie (Spring 2017).
+He serves as President of Oak Hill Advisors, a global alternative investment firm with headquarters in New York City, where he has been a member of the senior team since 1993.
 Bill’s other current foundation work includes serving on the board of trustees of the Darien Land Trust.
+He lives in Darien, Connecticut, with his three children, including the youngest, Lucie, who attended a week-long middle school summer Island School program.

 • Gigi Anderson